 - Submit a Declaration of Buyer and Seller Regarding Value of Used Vehicle Sold (Form REV 32 2501).

 If I'm importing a car into Washington, is it true I must have the undercarriage cleaned before shipping?

-True.
-The U.S. Department of Agriculture requires that all undercarriages be thoroughly cleaned before shipping cars between states and into this country, so as to safeguard against transporting any dangerous pests.
+Yes.
+The U.S. Department of Agriculture requires that all undercarriages be thoroughly cleaned before shipping cars between states and into this country, so as to safeguard against transporting any dangerous pests and invasive species.

 What documentation will I need if I'm importing a vehicle into Washington?